It should not be that difficult to go between Seattle and Olympic National Park. After all, you just take the most

 Those who are the most familiar with this web site should be already well aquanted with the quandry that faces the pleasure traveler: the best way is seldom the fastest way.
 This is the case for this route.

-Downtown Seattle -> Bremerton Ferry and west from Bremerton to the section of highway 101 that runs from Olympia north to Port Townsend (note: do not continue west to the Highway 101 on the coast unless you want to skip Olympic National Park entirely - take a look at the map to see what I mean!!! - Highway 101 is an upside down U on the Olympic Peninsula.)
+Downtown Seattle -> Bremerton Ferry and west from Bremerton to the section of highway 101 that runs from Olympia north to Port Townsend (note: do not continue all the way west on Highway 8 unless you want to do the Hwy 101 Olympic Loop in the clockwise direction).
 Bremerton has some odd little museums and attractions that are worth half a day of diversions - especially the fountains if it is a hot summer day.
 See my Bremerton page.
 From here, you can go west and north and hit such places as Staircase and other scenic sections on the west side of Olympic National Park.
 Highway 101 can be slow in a few places through here, but there are scenic locations so it should be taken as a place to take your time.
 You might want to stop and at least look at one of the small shelfish stores through here.

 From Bremerton you can go north on highway 16 directly to Port Townsend and the north side of the Olympic Peninsula main tourist areas.
 However, I suggest instead taking highway 3 to the south side of Hood Canal and the continuing to highway 101.
 This is a slow but scenic route, and there are sections of highway 101 that have not changed since the 1930s through here - which means if you are driving a recreational vehicle or motor home, or get stuck behind one, you are most likely going to take a while on this section of road.
 However, it was never intended that this part of the highway be fast.
 It is where you go to look at the scenery, and if you want to get there fast take highway 16 directly north.